Isometric dilation and Sarason's commutant lifting theorem in several variables

 As a consequence of Theorem \ref{Comm_lift_theo} and Proposition \ref{Lifting_pro}, we have the following dilation result. \begin{Theorem} Let $(T_1,\dots,T_n, T_{n+1})$ be an $(n+1)$-tuple of commuting contractions on $\clh$ such that $(T_1,\dots,T_n)\in \mathfrak{B}^n_0(\clh)$.
 Then $(T_1,\dots,T_n, T_{n+1})$ has an isometric dilation and consequently, satisfies the von Neumann inequality. \end{Theorem}

-\newsection{Examples} In this section, we consider the base case $n=2$, and provide some examples of pairs in $\mathfrak{B}^2_0(\clh)$.
-We have pointed out earlier that if $(T_1,T_2)$ be a pair of commuting contractions on $\clh$ such that $T_1$ is a co-isometry and $T_2$ is a pure contraction, then $T_1T_2$ is a pure contraction and $\mathbb{S}^{-1}_2(T_1,T_2)=0$, and therefore $(T_1, T_2)\in \mathfrak{B}^2_0(\clh)$.
-In fact, in the next proposition, we show that pureness of one operator forces the other operator to be a co-isometry and vice versa.
+\newsection{Examples} In this section, we exhibit structures of tuples in $\mathfrak{B}^n_0(\clh)$, when $\clh$ is finite dimensional.
+Also we find an example to demonstrate that such a structure theorem does not hold for the general case of infinite dimensional Hilbert space.
+We have pointed out earlier that if $(T_1,T_2)$ is a pair of commuting contractions on $\clh$ such that $T_1$ is a co-isometry and $T_2$ is a pure contraction, then $T_1T_2$ is a pure contraction and $\Delta^{(1,1)}_{(T_1,T_2)}=0$, and therefore $(T_1, T_2)\in \mathfrak{B}^2_0(\clh)$.
+In fact, in the next proposition, we show that pureness of one of the contraction forces the other operators to be co-isometries and vice versa.